-As has been touched upon in Chapter III, arms sales are another way in which Iran and the US are competing in the Middle East.
-The US and its allies make use of the Nuclear Non-Proliferation Treaty (NPT), the inspection and reporting role of the International Atomic Energy Agency (IAEA), arms control treaties such as the Chemical Weapons Convention (CWC), and the Missile Technology Control Regime (MTCR) to try and halt Iran's efforts to produce long range nuclear-capable missiles and other weapons of mass destruction.
+The rise of Iran's nuclear efforts then led the P5+1 to place limits on arms transfers and the US and other key suppliers states to make use of the Nuclear Non-Proliferation Treaty (NPT), the inspection and reporting role of the International Atomic Energy Agency (IAEA), arms control treaties such as the Chemical Weapons Convention (CWC), and the Missile Technology Control Regime (MTCR) to try and halt Iran's efforts to produce long range nuclear-capable missiles and other weapons of mass destruction.

 The United States has pursued a two-pronged approach to controlling the balance of military power in the region.
 First, the US has relied on unilateral, multilateral, and UN sanctions to block arms sales to Iran.
-UN Resolution 1929 prohibits the sale to Iran of, "any battle tanks, armored combat vehicles, large caliber artillery systems, combat aircraft, attack helicopters, warships, missiles or missile systems or related materiel, including spare parts."
-436
+UN Resolution 1929 prohibits the sale to Iran of, "any battle tanks, armored combat vehicles, large caliber artillery systems, combat aircraft, attack helicopters, warships, missiles or missile systems or related materiel, including spare parts."558

-In addition to banning Iran's acquisition of nearly all major conventional weapons systems, the US has transferred major weapons and technology to its Gulf allies.
-Between 2005 and 2009, the United States sold nearly \$37 billion worth of weapons and military equipment to Gulf nations, including Saudi Arabia, the United Arab Emirates (UAE), Bahrain, Qatar, Oman, and Kuwait.437 In 2010, the United States negotiated a \$20 billion arms package with a number of Gulf States as part of the Gulf Security Dialogue.
-Later that year, Saudi Arabia alone finalized an enormous arms deal with the United States that will total more than \$60 billion over 10 years.438 In 2011, US worldwide arms sales jumped to \$66.3 billion, with Saudi Arabia and other Middle East nations making up more than half of that figure.
+Second, the US has offered the Arab Gulf states "extended deterrence" and transferred a virtual flood of modern arms weapons and technology to its Gulf and other Arab allies.
+Between 2005 and 2009, the United States sold nearly \$37 billion worth of weapons and military equipment to Gulf nations, including Saudi Arabia, the United Arab Emirates (UAE), Bahrain, Qatar, Oman, and Kuwait.559 In 2010, the United States negotiated a \$20 billion arms package with a number of Gulf States as part of the Gulf Security Dialogue.
+Later that year, Saudi Arabia alone finalized an enormous arms deal with the United States that will total more than \$60 billion over 10 years.560 In 2011, US worldwide arms sales jumped to \$66.3 billion, with Saudi Arabia and other Middle East nations making up more than half of that figure.